 All Year 6 students are partnered to mentor a Prep child as part of the Better Buddies Program.
 This program aims to develop empathy, responsibility and a caring attitude in a mutually beneficial and positive paired learning partnership.

 Year 6 Transition

-Year 5 and 6 students will be involved in various Transition activities throughout the year.
-This includes representatives from several schools attending Ruskin Park for information sessions and an excursion to some of the local Secondary school.
+Year 5 and 6 students will be involved in various transition activities throughout the year.
+This includes representatives from several schools attending Ruskin Park for information sessions and an excursion to some of the local secondary schools.

 Instrumental music lessons